 Affiliate Disclosure: Some of the links on this page are affiliate links, which means we may receive a commission if you decide to buy a product or service we recommend.

-Learning how to start a blog and make money doesn't happen overnight, but with patience to build traffic and a loyal audience, you will be on your way to monetize your efforts.
+Learning how to start a blog and make money takes time, but with the patience to build traffic and a loyal audience, you will be on your way to monetizing your efforts.

 The good news is that if you invest enough time and effort, you can blog full-time and earn enough income to replace your 9-5 job.